Online Originals: Northeast Regional Ag Expo 2019

 Milosh McAdoo is a student at NC A&T State University and is currently serving as a state officer for the NC Future Farmers of America (FFA) Organization.

-“Agriculture students have a lot of opportunity to learn about agriculture in the classroom, but attending events like this actually gives them first hand experience with industry professionals and helps guide them on a better career path as well,” said McAdoo.
+“Agriculture students have a lot of opportunities to learn about agriculture in the classroom, but attending events like this actually gives them first-hand experience with industry professionals and helps guide them on a better career path as well,” said McAdoo.

 When asked about why students should learn about agricultural careers specifically in ENC, McAdoo said it’s all about giving back to the community.